rjzaar/opencourse-project/README.md

 # Processes
 The process is as follows:
 1) dev2qa (opencourse push)
+2) testqa (pull prod database and test)
-2) qa2prod (opencat push)
+3) qa2prod (opencat push)
-3) prod2qa (if qa pres, then just database, and pull opencat (in case others have updated it).
-          (if qa not pres, then pull opencat).
 4) qa2dev (if opencourse.git not present, then pull opencourse.git and setup).

 #dev2qa
-#Make changes to move from a dev to qa environment.
+Make changes to move from a dev to qa environment.
-#This is the same folder with the same database, just some changes are made to setup.
+This is the same folder with the same database, just some changes are made to setup.
-#This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).
+This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).

-#You would normally push opencourse to git before these steps.
+Note database is the same between dev and qa in the forward direction.

-#turn off dev settings
+- turn off dev settings

-#turn off dev modules
+- turn off dev modules

-#move opencourse git
+- opencourse git push
+- turn off composer dev (patch .htaccess)
+- rebuild permissions
+- clear cache

-#uninstall feature modules (leaves settings on site).
+(uninstall feature modules (leaves settings on site).???)

-#Note database is the same between dev and qa in the forward direction.
+#testqa
+This will pull down the production db and test it.
+- backup whole qa site (stored in ~/ocbackup/site/oc.tar)
+- export cmi
+- backup qadb (stored in ~/ocbackup/localdb/oc.sql)
+- pull proddb (calls backoc.sh on prod, pulls db and private files, replaces private files)
+- push opencat
+- import proddb
+- update db, fra, cim, clear cache

 #qa2prod
-#Make changes to move from a dev to qa environment.
+Make changes to move from a dev to qa environment.
-#This is the same folder with the same database, just some changes are made to setup.
+This is the same folder with the same database, just some changes are made to setup.
-#This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).
+This presumes a single dev is able to work on dev and qa on his own, without a common qa server (for now).

-#export cmi

-#push opencat

-#backup db

-#pull db from prod

-#cmi import

-# test

-#On prod:
-# backup db
-# maintenance mode
+- put prod in maintenance mode
+- backup proddb and private files
-# pull opencat
+- pull opencat on prod
+- restore private files (since the pull possible overwrites new ones)
+- update drupal, fra, cr
+- import cmi
+- prod mode
+- check site!

-# update/cmi import
+# restore prod
+This script needs to be written in case qa2prod does not work right.
-# out of maintenance mode
+- maintenance mode
-# test again.
+- restore files
+- restore db
+- prod mode

 #prod2qa
-#There should be NO changes to CMI on live. if there are, they will be in sql an
-d therefore moved down with the database to qa, but could be overwritten with fe ature import from dev to qa.

-# Files option: setup all the files as well.
-# clone opencat.
-#  opencourse non dev files are already included.
-# set up database
-# set up settings and settings.local

-# On prod: export sql

-# On qa: get sql

-#       import sql
+This is defunct, since testqa serves the same purpose better.

 #qa2dev

-# Need to check if there is an opencourse git or not.
-# if not, then delete opencourse and clone a fresh opencourse and install (dev is default).
+Need to check if there is an opencourse git or not. if not, then delete opencourse and clone a fresh opencourse and install (dev is default).

-# install feature modules?

-# move opencourse git to opencourse
+- move opencourse git (not needed since ignored.)

-# turn on dev modules (composer)
+- turn on dev modules (composer install and patch .htaccess)

-# turn on dev settings.
+- rebuild file permissions
+- enable dev modules (oc_dev)
+- site mode dev
+- clear cache

+#resoc.sh
+This script ran migrations from the old D7 database.
+It is now defunct since the structure has improved and a new method needs to be developed to copy the live database, sanitize it and use it to populate the demo site.

+#updoc.php
+This is now defunct.
+It moved field data into embeded nodes in the body field for all docs.

+#ocupdate2ustream.sh
+This is used to update opencourse to the latest varbase release.

+#overwriteqa2prod
+this script will overwrite the production site with qa.
+All data on production will be lost.
+This is good for a first setup of production.